 Although I grew up with Korean food, I didn't realize how many dishes I've never tasted or even heard of until I worked with a Korean chef.
 She exposed me to dishes such as bossam, a stewed pork dish, sam gae tang, a stuffed chicken soup, and even how to make kimchi.
-Yuk gae jang, a spicy Korean beef soup, was a dish I had once before but she was the one who reminded me of this great soup.
-I recently ordered yuk gae jang at a restaurant not too long ago and after remembering how delicious it is, I knew I had to prepare it at home.
+Recently, she also reminded me of yuk gae jang, a delicious spicy Korean beef soup.
 Just like any other Korean dish, this soup requires time and some love, but the end result is well worth it.

 Yuk Gae Jang (Spicy Korean Beef Soup)